bcn-medtech/reImagineClient/README.md

-# Funcionalidad api
-Esta implementada con express y has 2 endpoints declarados en el archivo things.js dentro de src.
-Funciona en desarrollo ya que se ejecuta el localhost pero en produccion no.

 # ReImagine client

-A simple electron app to anonimize and upload medical data
+An electron-react app to anonimize and upload medical data for online processing

 ## Requirements
- * Node >= 8.2.0
+ * Node >= 10.0

 ## Installing
 Clone the repo: